dsyer/spring-security-oauth2-hydra/README.md

 ## Running Locally With Hydra in the Cloud

 There is an instance of Hydra running in GCP at awjaw.crabdance.com (maps to port 4444), bejaw.crabdance.com (maps to port 4445) and cowjaw.crabdance.com (maps to port 3000).
 It has the `auth-code-client` per the examples above.
-If you run the apps locally with `spring.profiles.active=gcp` they will connect to the remote auth server.
+If you run the apps locally with `spring.profiles.active=crabdance` they will connect to the remote auth server.
 The YAML needed to deploy the apps is in `k8s/hydra/ingress`.
 If you want to run them yourself you will need [nginx ingress](https://github.com/kubernetes/ingress-nginx/) as well, plus DNS registrations and certificates for the 3 hosts.

 > NOTE: The crabdance instance is maintained by the author, paid for by Pivotal subject to available funding, so it might not always work.